 The challenges and our response

 International Medical Corps began working in Cameroon in 2008 in response to an influx of refugees from the Central African Republic (CAR) along Cameroon’s eastern border.
-Today, Cameroon is hosting an estimated 372,000 refugees from the neighbouring countries of Nigeria and the CAR, in addition to nearly 200,000 internally displaced persons (IDPs).
+Today, Cameroon hosts more than 439,000 refugees and 321,000 internally displaced persons (IDPs) in the Far North region and another 439,000 IDPs in the Northwest and Southwest regions.

 Primary and Secondary Health Care